HumanCompatibleAI/rlsp/README.md

 Tests can be run with `python setup.py test`.

-Instructions for running experiments can be found in `experiments.sh`.
+Instructions for running the experiments can be found in `experiments.sh`.
+The script `experiments-for-plots.sh` generates the plots from the paper.